sfc-aqua/quisp/doc/running-demos.md

 ## Opening a Simulation

-(If you arrived here from [Build on Windows](Build_on_windows.md), some of this will look redundant; if not, we encoourage you to skim that document regardless of your platform.)
+(If you arrived here from [Build on Windows](Build_on_windows.md), some of this will look redundant; if not, we encourage you to skim that document regardless of your platform.)

 You should see a screen almost like this in the OMNeT++ IDE.